 This is a perfect example of a unicorn ad, with over 30% CTR, that stands out against all of the boring divorce lawyer listings.

 Your ad copy has to resonate on an emotional level and it must be different to stand out.
+You must test the big things in your ad messaging, meaning stuff like your guarantee, your unique selling proposition, and your offer.
+Not just punctuation.

 Understanding Relative Abundance